EverGrayTech/ai-config/README.md

 The headless layer now includes a thin package-owned invocation surface.

 - call `manager.invoke()` to route against the currently configured AI path
-- default hosted execution is expected to use an `@evergraytech/ai-gateway` adapter supplied through manager options
+- default hosted execution is expected to route through `@evergraytech/ai-gateway`
-- BYOK execution is expected to use a direct-provider client registry supplied through manager options
+- BYOK execution is expected to use the same `@evergraytech/ai-gateway` boundary using the explicit provider + model + credential request shape
 - successful invocations return normalized provenance metadata such as provider, model, output, execution path, and optional usage/labels
 - failed invocations return a structured error contract with normalized category/code/message/retryability fields